 Business Goal - Business Practices: IEUA will be ethical, cost-effective and apply environmentally sustainable regional planning principles in all aspects of business and public service.

-ouotamanio i ogionai pia sustainable isgistial planting principles in an apposite of basiness and passing control Strategic Priority Unit Goal Unit Objective Timetable Identify opportunities to create operational efficiencies and streamlining of core business functions.
+Strategic Priority Unit Goal Unit Objective Timetable Identify opportunities to create operational efficiencies and streamlining of core business functions.
 Implementation of the new banking contract.
 Complete transition to new banking services provider October 2024

 Unit Goal Measure Description 2021/22 Actual 2022/23 Projected 2023/24 Target 2024/25 Target Implementation of the new banking contract.
-Sign contract N/A May 2023 N/A N/A , and the second Hardware/Software conversion complete N/A N/A July 2023 N/A Staff training complete N/A N/A September 2023 N/A Support the new EPA master agreement for WIFIA loan New contract signed N/A N/A December 2023 N/A Adoption of new rates for all programs based on cost-of-service studies Adoption of new rates N/A N/A N/A March 2025
+Sign contract N/A May 2023 N/A N/A g Hardware/Software conversion complete N/A N/A July 2023 N/A Staff training complete N/A N/A September 2023 N/A Support the new EPA master agreement for WIFIA loan New contract signed N/A N/A December 2023 N/A Adoption of new rates for all programs based on cost-of-service studies Adoption of new rates N/A N/A N/A March 2025